DarienLibrary/website_content/content/_finished/storytimes/storytimes.md

 Ages 4 to 7 and a parent/caregiver.
 Listen to a picture book, and then make art based on the ideas or themes in the book.

-**Picnic in the Park (September Only)**<br />
-All ages with a parent/caregiver.
-Bring your lunch and join us at Tilley Pond Park for a storytime among the fall foliage.<br />
-_Thursdays 1:00 to 1:30 p.m._<br />
-_September 1,8 15, 22 and 29_

 **Storytime Saturdays** on _Saturdays at 11:00 a.m._<br />
 Walkers (up to 36 months) and a parent/caregiver.
-This weekend storytime for families will include some of our favorite books, rhymes, songs and fingerplays. _September 3 and October 1_
+This weekend storytime for families will include some of our favorite books, rhymes, songs and fingerplays. _October 1, November 5, and December 3_

 </div>
 </div>